Denali National Park & Preserve

 There is only one main road in the park, aptly named Denali Park Road, which stretches 92 miles through rolling hills, sweeping valleys, and alpine tundra.
-The drive along Denali Park Road reveals gorgeous views of glaciers, rivers, and mountains, the kinds of views that distort your sense of scale and expand your sense of wonder.
-At the end of Denali Park Road lies Kantishna, a historic goldmining district established in 1905, where Kantishna Roadhouse calls home.
+A rock slide at Mile 43 of the park road abruptly closed the road in August of 2021, making the only access to Kantishna by small aircraft.
+At the end of Denali Park Road lies Kantishna, a historic gold mining district established in 1905, where Kantishna Roadhouse calls home.
 Kantishna is deep in the Park, near some of the most treasured viewing points for Denali.
-A drive all the way to Kantishna is sure to put Denali park into perspective, as the 6 million acres of land is home to some of the largest natural landmarks in Alaska and anywhere in the world.
+A flight into Kantishna is sure to put Denali park into perspective, as the 6 million acres of land is home to some of the largest natural landmarks in Alaska and anywhere in the world.

 Denali, the High One

-Formally known as Mt.
-McKinley, Denali (an Athabaskan word for “the high one”) is the highest peak in North America, and viewing the peak is a major highlight of any trip to Alaska.
-The summit of the mountain sits at 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
+DENALI is the highest mountain peak in North America with a summit elevation of 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
 Foraker, and Mt.
 Hunter.
 The Alaska Range acts as a barrier for cold, moist air flowing north from the Gulf of Alaska.
 As a result, the mountain is shrouded in clouds 70% of the time, even in the summer.
 This makes a clear view of Denali extra special, one that guests of Kantishna Roadhouse often never forget.
-Kantishna is located just a short hike or bus ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.
+Kantishna is located just a short hike or shuttle ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.

 Wildlife in Denali

-Sighting any wildlife in the park requires a bit of luck, but Denali Park and Denali Park Road present fantastic opportunities to spot these animals in their native habitat.
+Sighting any wildlife in the park requires a bit of luck, but flying above Denali Park present fantastic opportunities to spot these animals in their native habitat.

 The largest and most well-regarded wildlife in Denali are grizzly bears, black bears, moose, and wolves.
 Dall sheep can often be seen far off in the distance, clinging to cliff sides in small to medium-sized herds.
 Caribou tend to stay in small groups, browsing through brush and tundra, looking for food.